bianca9901/hangman/README.md

 ## Deployment

-The project was deployed using Code Institute's mock terminal for Heroku.
+The project was deployed to Heroku.
 * The steps to deploy are as follows:

 * Fork or clone this repository